3 Unusual Foods to Manage Diabetes

 Lion’s Mane Mushrooms

-This unusual looking fungus is popping up in people’s newsfeeds because of its wealth of health benefits, one of which is its ability to help manage diabetes.
+This unusual-looking fungus is popping up in people’s newsfeeds because of its wealth of health benefits, one of which is its ability to help manage diabetes.
 In one study, lion’s mane mushrooms, named for their shaggy appearance, lowered the blood sugar and raised the insulin serum in rats.
 Lion’s mane mushrooms also fight against systemic inflammation, another factor in diabetes.
-It seems to increase antioxidant levels, giving the body more protection from oxidative stress than can contribute to diabetes.
+It seems to increase antioxidant levels, giving the body more protection from oxidative stress that can contribute to diabetes.
 Another study found that lion’s mane mushrooms may help relieve nerve pain in hands and feet, a common symptom of diabetes.

 Many different supplement companies offer lion’s mane mushroom supplements, but there are some that are better than others.
 Find out which options offer the best supplements.
 You also can cook these mushrooms and enjoy the benefits by adding them to your diet.